Liberty University College of Osteopathic Medicine

 Admissions Committee decisions are made at various intervals during the admissions cycle.
 Candidates who submit an application early and return all required documents promptly will be at an advantage in the admissions process.

 Within approximately 21 days of the interview, the recommendations of the Admissions Committee are approved by the Dean; phone calls of acceptance are provided, and written confirmation is sent to the candidate.
-Candidates receive a formal letter of acceptance through the Dean’s office.

 International students (non-U.S. citizens or temporary residents) considered: Yes